mathdroid/campusmap/README.md

 GET /v-room-polygons -> List all the Room polygons

 GET /v-room-polygons/name/:name -> List all the RP with name :name.

 GET /v-room-polygons/id/:roomId -> List all the RP with id :roomId.

-(MORE HERE)

 OPTIONS / -> Gives the list of allowed request types.